Frequently Asked Questions

 Psychotherapy tends to involve longer-term work to manage mental health symptoms, support emotional and behavioural change, and foster personal growth.
 Sessions often focus on more advanced coping strategies, reflective discussions, and processing past experiences.

-Therapy is a more general term that can refer to both counselling and psychotherapy.
+Therapy is a more general term that can refer to both counselling and psychotherapy, as well as other types of physical health treatments.

 -